joe-bryan/Lin_Reg_Femalepct_TXcounties/README.md

 PS This study was originally undertaken in November of 2021 and I used Excel to do the data preparation and STATA to do the regression analysis.
 I am recreating this study using Python, and delving deeper into EDA, Feature Engineering, and the model building aspect.

-Please download the 5 files to run this notebook.
+Please download the 5 files from the data folder to run this notebook.